appium/appium/docs/en/writing-running-appium/web/chromedriver.md

 ```

 Since Appium 1.15.0 there is a possibility to automatically download the necessary chromedriver(s) into `chromedriverExecutableDir` from the official Google storage.
 The script will automatically search for the newest chromedriver version that supports the given browser/web view, download it (the hash sum is verified as well for the downloaded archive) and add to the `chromedriverChromeMappingFile` mapping.
 Everything, which is needed to be done from your side is to execute the server with `chromedriver_autodownload` feature enabled (like `appium --allow-insecure chromedriver_autodownload`).
+You can also check the [Security](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md) document for more details on how to control potentially insecure server features.

 ### Troubleshooting network issues